 Welding Diploma

 A student must show an understanding of the various welding processes and types of welds that are taught in a welding program.
-Receiving a diploma from a welding school school means that the student has finished and passed all tests associated with each course.
-Some welding schools, such as Tulsa Welding School, require students to pass a written test and to demonstrate specific welding skills prior to receiving a diploma.
+Receiving a diploma from a welding school means that the student has finished and passed all tests associated with each course.
+Some welding schools, such as Tulsa Welding School, require students to pass a written test and demonstrate specific welding skills before receiving a diploma.

 Welding Techniques Taught in Diploma Programs

-Welding programs teach a variety of techniques that a welder will use on a daily basis and will be tested in for the certification processes.
+Welding programs teach various techniques that a welder will use daily and will be tested in for the certification processes.
 A few of these techniques include:

 Common Welding Certifications